 Don’t forget the bubble tea.
 This was my first ever tasting of bubble tea.
 I was a bit startled by the bubbles my first sip as I slurped up about 15 of them.
 It was a sensation I have never had before, but I quickly grew to love it!
 Our favorite flavors had to be the passion fruit and the black tea strawberry bubble tea.

 The food is freaking great and any foodie or food lover should seriously consider a visit to Taiwan just for the food.

 One thing we skipped was stinky tofu.
 Everytime I walked past a vendor selling this dish I felt like someone shoved a handful of pig poop in my nose.
 I seriously hated that damn smell more than the average person.
 We had plenty of friends to tell us to try it because it didn’t taste “that bad.”
-Well, that still means it doesn’t taste good.
-So if it doesn’t taste good why would I want to try it?
-No one, I mean no one, told me stinky tofu tastes great!
-It’s always not bad.
-Call me a boring Betty but I only want to taste good food.
+Well, that still sounds like it doesn’t taste good.
+Maybe we will have more courage next time!

 Lines matter in Taiwan.
 If you’re at the subway waiting for a train, be sure to be in the marked areas on the ground with tape where you are supposed to line.
 It is considered extremely rude if you do not follow this protocol and you will get nasty looks if you make the mistake of not following.